jmorrow1/tracer/README.md

 List<Tracer> ts = new ArrayList<Tracer>();
 Render r = new RenderShape(ts);
 PGraphics g = this.g;
-r.draw(g); //draws a polygonal form with the List of Tracers as vertices using Processing's beginShape() and endShape()
+r.draw(g); //draws a polygonal form with the List of Tracers as vertices
+           //using Processing's beginShape() and endShape()
 ```

 # Documentation